kevinbluer/bluer-notes-jekyll/quotes.md

 - "Do your little bit of good wherever you are.
 It is those little bits together that overwhelm the world."
 Desmond Tutu
 - “Time is the wisest counselor of all.”, Pericles

+#### Life

+- "A year from now what will you wish you had done today?", Unknown
+- "Risk by its very nature is mysterious.
+It is mystery lived, for it ventures into lands that are not controlled or charted.", John Paul Lederach

 #### Business

 - “Work is love made visible.”, KG